nicholaswmin/fsm/README.md

 You can pass your own objects to setup as FSM's; a similar concept to using a [Mixin][mixin].

-Some cases, for example subclasses which `extend` other classes, cannot use further inheritance to implement FSM behaviours in addition to their current behaviour.[^2]
+Some cases, i.e subclasses which `extend` other classes, cannot use further inheritance to add FSM behaviours in addition to their current behaviour.[^2]

 These cases can pass an object as 2nd argument to: `fsm()` & the FSM will be setup on the provided object.